 In Relationships, Don’t Double Down on a Bad Investment

 Scores of people, myself included, have settled for unhappy relationships because of the belief that we were in love.
 I have stayed in abusive relationships because I mistook “love” for temporary validation or attention.
 I’ve also demanded “love” from people who, for whatever reasons they had, did not feel the same for me.
 My abusers didn’t really love me, and I didn’t really love the poor men I happened to be infatuated with and demanded attention from.
+I learned the meaning of doubling down on an investment in a bad relationship the hard way

 Real love is not forced.
 So why do we keep settling for less?